OfentseR-tech-stack/OfentseR-tech-stack/README.md

 > **Figma · Wireframing · Prototyping · Adobe Photoshop**

-I've learnt to create wireframes and interactive prototypes in Figma, grounded in user-centred design principles.
-I'm able to use Photoshop for asset creation and visual communication, and I design with accessibility and clarity in mind — ensuring interfaces are both functional and intuitive.
+Creates wireframes and interactive prototypes in Figma, grounded in user-centred design principles.
+Uses Photoshop for asset creation and visual communication.
+Designs with accessibility and clarity in mind — ensuring interfaces are both functional and intuitive.

 ---